 The NAZI econony finlly collapsed at the end of 1944.
 The strategic bombing campaign was a major factor.
 The transport system was effectively destroyed.
 Another factor was the loss of occupied countries to exploit, especially France.
 Food became an increasing problem.
 Speer in the last months of the war did a great deal to thwart Hitler's scorched-earth policy.
 He put his life in danger on several occasions by counter-manding Hitler's orders.
 For most NAZI officials, this would have meant certain death.

 Labor was a major concern for Hitler and the NAZIs.
 The massive unemployment as a result of the Great Depression was a primary reason that the NAZIs were able to win over voters and ultimately seize power.
 German industrial labor at the time did not have a right-wing orientation, but rather a left-wing orientation, voting for Socialists and Communists.
 Some desperate unemployed workers voted for the NAZIs and Communist votes increased as well.
 Most of this came from the Soicialist Party (SPD) which had been the dominant German political party.
 Workers retained their socialist outlook which was a problem for Hitler and the NAZIs.
-Their answer was to take ove the free labor movement and controling labor through the Deutsche Arbeitsfront (DAF).
-The NAZIs did succeed in reducing unemployment anf this was a focal point of Goebbels propganda machine which hid certain sttoicical slight oif hand by no longer incliding female unemployment.
-This was accomplished through a massive combintion of defecit spending to finance rearmment, the Reich Labor Service (RAD) to take youth out of the job market, military conscription, amd other prigrams, ultimately the War.
+Their answer was to take over the free labor movement and controling labor through the Deutsche Arbeitsfront (DAF).
+The NAZIs did succeed in reducing unemployment and this was a focal point of Goebbels propganda machine which condycted a journalistic slight oif hand by no longer including female unemployment.
+The reduction of unemp;oyment as achieved through a massive combintion of defecit spending to finance rearmment, the Reich Labor Service (RAD) to take youth out of the job market, military conscription, and other programs, ultimately the War.
 While the NAZIs reduced unemployment what they did not do was to increase worker wages in real terms such as clothing, housing, and diet.
 This of course because Germny's production was being directed at military spending not at workers' well being.
 With the advent of World War II, labor became a problem as so many workers were conscripted.
 America and Britain solved the problemn by bringing women into the workforce, but this sollution was less availble to the NAZIs.
 Despite NAZI propahanda about Kinder, Küche, Kirche (Children, Kitchen, Church), women already were a very substantial part of the German workforce.
 Thus women could not have the massive impact it did in the Allied countries and NAZI ideology did not favor this sollution.
 Even before launching World War II with his ally Stalin, Hitler had the sollution.
 The concentration czmps opened by the SS in Germny provided slave labor.
 Hitler than occupied Czechoslovakia (March 1939), meaning that occupied people coiuld be use to replace German workers conscripted into the military.
 Czechoslovakia of course was only the beginning.
 Beginning with Poland a huge swath of Europe fell to NAZI control.
 When his advisers complain of a labor shhortage, Hitler would fly into a tirade, demanding that since they controlled most of Europe, there could be no labor shortage.
 The NAZIs would slove the labor shortage by various forms of slave and forced labor.
 The SS concentration camp system in the Reich was massively expanded in the occupied countries.
 POWs also added to the labor pool, although more thsn a nillion Soviet POWs were allowed to di from starvtion and exposure before the realities of war change NAZI policy.
 The Jews were a potential sourcde of slave labor, but here the orders were to kill rather than use them.
 Hitler appointed Ernst 'Fritz', Gauleiter of Thuringia, to be the General Plenipotentiary for Labour Deployment (March 1942).
 He would commit terrible atrocities in obtaining workers and transporing them to the Reich.
 Speer cooperated closely with him, but managed to cover up his involvement at the rime of the Nurmburg trials.

 Germany was not in a good economic position when Hitler seized power and his decesion to launch a major armament program made the situation even worse.
 Hitler's rearament program was bankrupting NAZI Germany.
 The Anschluss improved the finalcial situation, but did not redress the basic problem (1938).
 It is questionable how long Hitler could have continued his rearament program if he had not taken Germany to war in September 1939.
 If the level of indebtness had become known, it would have syrely led to a greater financial crisis than that experined during the Depression.
 We know that NAZI government expenditures in the years just before the War began were more than twice as large as revenues.
 NAZI economic policies held little chnce for economic groth.
 NAZI focus on the military, inefficent production methods as a result of Germany's economic isolation, and the aging infrastructure, all argued against economic growth.
 Nor was Germany well situated to competing economocally with other major industrial countries.
 German corporations now acustomed to Government contracts were increasingly less capable of facing internatiinal competition.
 One analyst writes, "It is my conclusion that regardless of whether or not levels of deficit spending were decreased, Germany would be very poorly placed to compete in international trade, and would likely be outgrown by their major economic competitors.
 In the short term, they were not well placed to outgrow even the Communist economy of the USSR, which had experienced substantial levels of industrial growth while the rest of the world experienced the Great Depression."
 [Montgomerie] The success of the Whrmacht in the first 2 years of the War gve it possession or ontrol over most of Wesrern Europe.
 The NAZIs could exploit the resulting Grossraum without any financial distress on Germny itself.
 And to exploit it the Germans seized resources, enforced explotive trade and currencu exchange cinditions and brutal forced labor as well as slave work camps.
 They even began extracting the gold teeth if conentration camp imates and Holocaust vicims.
 Gold and foreign exchnge was needed for the ciuntries they did not occupy (Portugal, Spaain, Swede, Switzerland, and Turkey).
 The Royal Navy prvented Germany from importing needed material, except for these countries located on the perifery of Reich controlled territory.
 In contrast to the Allied countries where production expnded, production in the NAZI Grossraum declined, insome cases precipitously.
 (Production in the Reich increased, but not in the Grossraum.)